mbxjy4/LIFE4136-Rot1-Gp2/README.md

 <!-- TOC --><a name="visualising-hybrid-assembly"></a>
 ## Visualising Hybrid Assembly
-It was deemed from the Quast Report that there were 3 seperate genetic assemblies present in the Hybrid Assembly.
+It was deemed from the Quast Report that there were 3 distinct genetic assemblies present in the Hybrid Assembly.
 This was visualised using the Genovi package.
 Install into a Conda environment using:

 ```bash
 conda create -n Genovi